stangreg/Ignitron/README.md

 -----------------------------------------------------------------

 ## AMP mode
-In AMP mode, Sparky acts like a Spark AMP and can communicate with the Spark app running on a mobile.
+In AMP mode, ![Sparky][Sparky] acts like a Spark AMP and can communicate with the Spark app running on a mobile.
 New presets can be stored and existing presets can be deleted.

 ### Connecting the Spark app with Sparky
-1. Start Sparky in AMP mode (hold `Preset 1` button during startup).
+1. Start ![Sparky][Sparky] in AMP mode (hold `Preset 1` button during startup).
 2. Open the Spark app on the mobile
 3. For the first connection, make sure to have your real Spark amp powered off to avoid the app conneting to it.
 4. Hit the connect button in the app (or the + button in the connection overview)